ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - To add more storage to your vSAN cluster, you must add new hosts to the cluster or add {{site.data.keyword.cloud_notm}} Endurance NFS storage instead.
 Adding disks to the existing hosts is not currently supported.
 - If you mount additional {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, ensure that you follow the architecture guidance and configure host routes to the storage using the `SDDC-DPortGroup-NFS` port group addresses.
 You must authorize these addresses, rather than the hosts themselves, to the storage.
 For more information, see [Attached storage infrastructure management](/docs/services/vmwaresolutions/archiref/attached-storage?topic=vmware-solutions-storage-infra-mgmt#vsphere-host-static-routing).

-In addition, see the developerWorks recipe showing how to [add more endurance storage to your VMware cluster](https://developer.ibm.com/recipes/tutorials/how-to-increase-vsnap-storage-for-ibm-spectrum-protect-plus-on-ibm-cloud-post-deployment/) using IBM Spectrum Protect Plus as an example.
+In addition, see the IBM Developer recipe showing how to [add more endurance storage to your VMware cluster](https://developer.ibm.com/recipes/tutorials/how-to-increase-vsnap-storage-for-ibm-spectrum-protect-plus-on-ibm-cloud-post-deployment/) using IBM Spectrum Protect Plus as an example.

 ## Related links
 {: #solution_considerations-related}